Autonomous Reinforcement of Behavioral Sequences in Neural Dynamics: Background

-In many RL formulations, the environment is structured such that it has the property of being a Markov Decision Process (MDP).
-Informally, this means that the response of the environment depends solely on the state and action in that moment, independent of the history of states or actions prior.
+In many formulations, the environment is a Markov Decision Process (MDP), i.e., the response of the environment depends solely on the current state and action (the history of states or actions prior is irrelevant).
 An example would be a game of chess, where the next board configuration depends only on the current configuration and the selected action, rather than the sequence of moves which lead to that configuration.
-However, in many environments this property does not hold.
-When response of the environment depends not just on the current state and action, the environment is said to be a partially observable MDP (POMDP).
-Lastly, when the problem operates in continuous-time, such that actions are no longer operations that occur in discrete time-steps, the environment is said to be semi-MDP (~\cite{sutton1998reinforcement}, pg.
-276).
-This occurs in the our tested environment, and many real-world environments, in which the action performed requires variable duration in order to complete.
+But in many environments this property does not hold.
+In these cases, the environment is a partially observable MDP (POMDP).
+The use of eligibility traces has not only been shown to speed up learning, but also been shown to help overcome the problem of learning in POMDPs~\cite{todd2009learning}.